davidmreed/stave/docs/src/funding_and_support.md

 # Funding and Support

-Stave is built and supported by [Stacktrace](https://ktema.org).
+Stave is built and supported by [Stacktrace](https://ktema.org), with [contributions](./contributors.md) from other members of the derby tech community.

 Stave does not request or accept funding from roller derby leagues or volunteers.
-It will be free for the roller derby community for its lifetime.
+It will be free for roller derby for its lifetime.

-Stacktrace commits to fund and operate Stave _at least_ through the end of 2029 (3 years).
-This commitment is intended to give leagues confidence in adopting the platform.
-This is a minimum commitment, with every intention of extending further.
+As a volunteer labor of love, like all of roller derby, Stave comes with no guarantees and does not have the resources to provide 24/7 support or incident response.
+Stacktrace is committed to keeping Stave stable and usable.
+If you're planning to staff a large-scale, time-critical event on Stave, feel free to check in with Stacktrace for any concerns.

+Stave is an open source application, which means that you can see and change its source code yourself and it cannot be controlled by a single entity.
+Stave is licensed under the [GNU Affero Public License](./license.md), which ensures that server-based applications like Stave remain open.
+You can contribute to Stave's development on [GitHub](https://github.com/davidmreed/stave).